Belleville Sons Honor Roll

 Corporal En route Home,

-Dies In Mountain Plane Crash In China
+Dies in Mountain Plane Crash in China

-(October 25, 1945) -- Cpl.
+Benjamin Lucas photo courtesy Frank Smith, nephew, used with permission.(October 25, 1945) -- Cpl.
 Benjamin Lucas, 23, was killed in a plane crash in China on Sept.
 28.

 Lucas, son of Mrs. Louise Lucas of Newark Place, was on his way home when the plane was destroyed in a crash.